AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

 Notes:
 - Both occupancy estimators are calculated per each collision in the event selection routine, [EventSelectionModule.h](https://github.com/AliceO2Group/O2Physics/blob/daily-20251029-0000/Common/Tools/EventSelectionModule.h#L1361).
 - In the occupancy calculation, multiplicities of nearby collisions are "weighted" according to their time separation from a collision-of-interest.
-- Estimators return the value of `-1` if a given collision is close to Time Frame borders (so, not enough information for the occupancy calculation, while we need information within -40 µs...+100 µs time range wrt a given collision).
+- Estimators return `-1` if a given collision is close to Time Frame borders (so, not enough information for the occupancy calculation, while we need information within -40 µs...+100 µs time range wrt a given collision).

 ### Occupancy selection bits